-The Department of Finance Resource Management will collate all responses and review the faculty and division submissions in accordance with the provisions outlined in this policy.
-Where clarification or further information is required, the Department of Finance Resource Management will contact the relevant organisational area as necessary.
+Finance Business Solutions will collate all responses and review the faculty and division submissions in accordance with the provisions outlined in this policy.
+Where clarification or further information is required, Finance Business Solutions will contact the relevant organisational area as necessary.

-The Department of Finance Resource Management will then provide a summary report of the amended, deleted and proposed new user charges to the Chief Financial Officer, providing comments and recommendations where necessary.
+Finance Business Solutions will then provide a summary report of the amended, deleted and proposed new user charges to the Chief Financial Officer, providing comments and recommendations where necessary.
 The summary report will then be provided to University Executive Committee and the Vice-Chancellor and President for approval.

-Following approval, the Department of Finance Resource Management will publish an updated copy of the Register of User Charges, ensuring that this updated copy is readily available to all interested parties.
+Following approval, Finance Business Solutions will publish an updated copy of the Register of User Charges, ensuring that this updated copy is readily available to all interested parties.

 MOPP G/8.2 External User Charging Policy